Diagnosis & Treatment of Peripheral Artery Disease

-If you have poor circulation in your legs, it could be Peripheral Artery Disease, or P.A.D., and it’s important to talk to your doctor about getting tested for P.A.D. as early as possible.
+If you have poor circulation in your legs, it could be Peripheral Artery Disease (PAD).
+It’s important to talk to your doctor about getting tested for PAD as early as possible.

 Treatment of Peripheral Artery Disease